ADMINISTRATION

 Instructional Guide

 Gwen Andrus has been learning and teaching most of her life.
-As a child she would round up anyone who wanted to learn anything and create an impromptu classroom.
-Everyone was expected to learn something and everyone was expected to teach something too.
-After receiving several degrees and honors, she still follows this philosophy and is thankful to find a school where, "We are crew."
+As a child she would round up anyone who wanted to learn or play and create an impromptu school.
+Everyone was learning and teaching.
+After receiving several degrees and honors and many years of teaching and administration, she still believes we learn and grow best together.
+She is happy to have found a school where, "We are crew."

-In order to care for her aging parents, Gwen moved with her young family to Sacramento, California.
-While there she taught public-school students and then helped build a new private school based on children's developmental processes, hands-on learning, multiple intelligences, and cultural literacy.
-For the next eighteen years she was a teaching principal and continued to create curriculum, teach, and run the school with a gifted and creative staff.
+In California she directed a new private school based on successful theories of child development, hands-on learning, and cultural literacy.
+For the next eighteen years she was a teaching principal and continued to learn and grow as she ran the school with a gifted and creative staff.
+She has always been involved in curriculum and has written award winning state, national , and most recently international curriculum.

-Gwen is delighted to be teaching and learning at Promontory.
-She sees the unique gifts and strengths of the students, the talented and dedicated staff, and the passionate parents as key factors in the wonderful adventure that is PSEL.
-From the very beginning of her life, our planet has brought Gwen great joy and peace.
+Gwen is delighted to be working at Promontory.
+During the covid lock down she adopted a dog and attended classes and training to help the dog become a support dog for children (and sometimes adults) feeling the effects of the global pandemic, disruption of school, anxiety, and other challenges.
+At Promontory Gwen sees the unique gifts and strengths of the students, the talented and dedicated staff, and the passionate parents as key factors in the wonderful adventure that is PSEL.
 She looks forward to sharing this part of the journey with you.

 "I am still learning."
 Michelangelo (age 87)